aattttt/mp-associative-arrays-maven/README.md

 Associative Arrays
 ==================

-Starter code for a CSC-207 project on associative arrays.
+Code for a CSC-207 project on associative arrays.

 Class: CSC 207 2024
 Author: A.J.
 Trimble